iHaroon29/Todo-CLI/README.md

 # Todo-CLI
-Todo List for your avg CLI user :)
+Todo List App for your avg CLI user :)